Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Introduction

 Sections~\ref{sec:strongcentral}--\ref{sec:grip} each contain (a) a condition enabling a link between annealed excess risk and the divergence of interest in that section; (b) a new theoretical concept underlying the condition, (c) convergence result(s) relating information complexity to an actual metric or excess risk, and (d) example(s) that illustrate it.

-\paragraph{Section~\ref{sec:strongcentral}: the Strong Central Condition and a New Metric; First Convergence Result} The \emph{strong central condition} \Citep{erven2015fast} expresses that the \emph{lower} tail of the excess loss $L_f := \loss_{f} - \loss_{\fopt}$ is exponential, i.e.~$P(\loss_{\fopt} - \loss_f > A)$ is exponentially small in $A$.
+\paragraph{Section~\ref{sec:strongcentral}: The Strong Central Condition and a New Metric; First Convergence Result} The \emph{strong central condition} \Citep{erven2015fast} expresses that the lower tail of the excess loss $L_f := \loss_{f} - \loss_{\fopt}$ is exponential, i.e., $P(\loss_{\fopt} - \loss_f > A)$ is exponentially small in $A$.
 It has a parameter $\bar\eta > 0$ that determines the precise bound that can be obtained.
-While this may sound like a very strong condition, due to the nature of the logarithmic loss it automatically holds for density estimation with $\bar\eta =1$ if the model is well-specified or convex.
-We show (Theorem~\ref{thm:metric}) that the $\bar\eta$-strong central condition is sufficient for convergence in a new `misspecification' metric $\dhel_{\bar\eta}$ that we define and that generalizes the Hellinger distance: there exist estimators such that for every $0 < \eta < \bar\eta$,
+While this may sound like a very strong condition, due to the nature of the log loss it automatically holds for density estimation with $\bar\eta =1$ if the model is well-specified or convex.
+We show (Theorem~\ref{thm:metric}) that the $\bar\eta$-strong central condition is sufficient for convergence in a new ``misspecification'' metric $\dhel_{\bar\eta}$ (Definition~\ref{def:misspec-metric}) that generalizes the Hellinger distance: there exist estimators such that for every $0 < \eta < \bar\eta$,

 where $C_{\eta}$ is a constant that tends to $\infty$ as $\eta \uparrow \bar\eta$ and is bounded by $1$ if $\eta \leq \bar\eta/2$.
-For misspecified models, $\bar\eta$ can in principle be both smaller and larger than $1$.
+For misspecified models, $\bar\eta$ can in principle be either smaller or larger than $1$.
 This metric is mainly of interest in the density estimation application of our work, and we thus compare our results to those of GGV for well-specified density estimation and illustrate them for the case of misspecified generalized linear models (GLMs).
-Plugging in any fixed $\eta < \bar\eta$ in \eqref{eq:optimalrates} and comparing to \eqref{eq:convrate}, we see that under the strong central condition, we can always achieve the \emph{fast rate}, i.e.~\eqref{eq:convrate} with $\gamma=1$.
+Plugging in any fixed $\eta < \bar\eta$ in \eqref{eq:optimalrates} and comparing to \eqref{eq:convrate}, we see that under the strong central condition, we can always achieve the fast rate, i.e., \eqref{eq:convrate} with $\gamma=1$.